abukafa/public-api-omdb/README.md

-# movies
+API IMDB

+One Page application show all movies description.

-One Page application integrate to omdb api - you may can search your favorite movies
+This application used REST API integrate to OMDB

+you may can search your favorite movies